RinudsIoTJam/slackbot/docs/support.rst

 Support
 *******

-If you are having issues, please let us know.
+If you are having issues or ideas, please let us know.
+Maybe we can help.

-We have a mailing list located at: project@google-groups.com
+We have an issue tracker located at: https://github.com/RindusIoTJam/slackbot/issues